Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/Chapter015-completion-final.md

-# Chapter 15: The Haunted Bridge
+# Chapter 15: The Haunted Bridge - Final Draft

 Lin breathed deeply as her horse crested the final hill before the Silberbach valley, savoring air that tasted properly of summer grass instead of the metallic corruption they'd left behind at Rowan Hollow.
 Her muscles finally unknotted from the tension of working so close to layline torture, and she let herself appreciate the clean morning light that turned the surrounding farmland into gold and emerald patches.